Chaco Z/Cloud Review

 Our Analysis and Test Results

 The Chaco Z/Cloud is only slightly different than its sibling, the Chaco Z/1 Classic.
 The only notable distinction we could report is the softer footbed material found on the Z/Cloud.
 Otherwise, the two models perform similarly across the board.
-In the past, we've also reviewed the Chaco Mega Z/Cloud that has a similar design but with wider strap material.
 Most Chaco models feel and perform similarly, with only small nuances setting them apart.

 The Cloud series of Chacos features softer, lighter soles to provide more comfort during extended use outings.
 The softer material may not offer the same arch support as the classic Chaco, though it does conform to the foot a little better and helps minimize pressure points.
 As was the case for other Cloud series models we've previously tested, we found the Z/Cloud to be a very comfortable sandal once appropriately adjusted.